Key Takeaways

 So why is this such a big deal?

-Well, traditional methods of analyzing financial data simply cannot keep up with the speed.
+Traditional methods of analyzing financial data simply cannot keep up with the speed and volume of data available today.

 Humans can only process so much information at once, but computers can analyze huge amounts of data very quickly.